Software-Improvement-Group/sigridci/github-actions.md

 Note the name of the branch, which is `main` in the example but might be different for your repository.
 In general, most older GitHub projects will use `master` as their main branch, while more recent GitHub projects will use `main`.

 Next, we create a separate workflow for the pull request integration.
 This will compare the contents of the pull request against the main/master branch from the previous step.
-GitHub repository, create a file `.github/workflows/sigrid-pullrequest.yml` and give it the following contents:
+In the GitHub repository, create a file `.github/workflows/sigrid-pullrequest.yml` and give it the following contents:

 ```
 name: sigrid-pullrequest